titicplusplus/PCPhone/README.md

 ```

-To change of menu, you can put your fingers on the screen the rightigts to the opposite side (swap).
+To change the menu, you can put your finger on the screen and swipe to the opposite side.
 To apply your changes, you need to recompile the project ( ```mvn compile ``` and  ``` mvn exec:java -Dexec.mainClass="WebPCPhone.Hello" ``` ).

-For the moment, there is no graphical interface for the configuration.
+For the moment, there is no graphical interface for configuration.